habuka036/wakame-vdc-wiki/en/virtual-datacenter-concept.md

 Wakame-vdc by itself has only partial network virtualization.
 Namely, it has a virtualized firewall that updates itself automatically as the data center changes.
 This is refered to as security groups.

 In order to let users connect to instances, Wakame-vdc uses bridged networking.
-This is explained in the usage guide of several hypervisors and beyond the scope of this document.
+This is explained in the usage guides of several hypervisors and beyond the scope of this wiki.

 In order to do full network virtualization, Wakame-vdc integrates with our other product, [OpenVNet](http://www.openvnet.com).
 OpenVNet achieves full network virtualization using [OpenFlow](http://archive.openflow.org).
 This is currently still experimental.